lareaulab/iXnos/README.md

 ```
 You can find the output plots in .../<expt_dir>/plots.

 Use these plots to define A site offset rules.
-Generally, we find that 28mers map consistently to the 0th frame, and their A site offset is 15 nt.
+Generally, we find that 28mers map consistently to the 0th frame, and their A site offset is 15 nt from the 5' end.
 You can assign additional offsets by looking for adjacent footprint lengths that map consistently to 1-2 frames, and reasoning about the over/underdigestion that led to this class of reads.
-For example, a 29mer mapping to the 0th frame is underdigested by 1 nt at the 3' end relative to a 28mer in the 0th frame.
-A 29mer in the 2nd frame is underdigested by 1 nt at its 5' end.
+For example, a 29mer mapping to the 0th frame is underdigested by 1 nt at the 3' end relative to a 28mer in the 0th frame, so its A site offset is still 15 nt from the 5' end.
+A 29mer in the 2nd frame is underdigested by 1 nt at its 5' end, so its A site offset is 16 nt from the 5' end.
 We do this for all footprint sizes with large amounts of data in our experiment.
 A histogram of overall counts by size is also provided in <expt_dir>/plots.

 Finally, we process our sam file for use in model training.
-A site rules are used to define a shift_dict.
+A site offset rules are used to define a shift_dict.

 You can pass an optional paralog_groups_file if you wish to only allow one member from each group of annotated paralogs.
-This file should be tab delimited, with one group of paralog gene names on each line.
+This file should be tab delimited, with one set of paralogous gene names on each line.
 See an example in .../iXnos/genome_data/scer_100_80.paralogs.id.txt
 ```
 # A site offset rules
 shift_dict = {